cstubben/euPMC/README.md

 ## 8 records found
 ```

-`bib_format` uses helper functions `authors_etal` and `journal_cite` to format author, year, title and journal and optionally Pubmed IDs and cited by counts into a reference list.
-Markdown links are added to journals using the DOI and to PubMed IDs and Cited By counts if displayed.
+`bib_format` uses helper functions `authors_etal` and `journal_cite` to format author, year, title and journal and optionally add Pubmed IDs and cited by counts into a reference list.
+Markdown links are added to journals, PubMed IDs and Cited By counts if displayed.

 ```r